-where we have considered $p$ up to $512$.
-We condition on the training and validation data so that $V_i$'s are considered as frozen for all products $i$.
+where we have chosen $p=256$ in our primary specification.
+We condition on the training and validation data so that $V_i$ is considered fixed for all products $i$.
 Then we use the hold-out data to estimate the following linear regression model:

-This is a low-dimensional linear regression model for which we can apply standard inference tools based on linear regression.
-Applying linear regression to the test data, we obtain the estimate $\hat \theta_t$ and the estimated hedonic price
+This is a low-dimensional linear regression model for which we can apply standard inference tools.
+Applying linear regression to the test data, we obtain an estimate $\hat \theta_t$ and an estimated hedonic price

+These additional estimates $\hat H_{it}$ and $\hat\theta_t$ will generally differ from $H_{it}$ and $\theta_{it}$ estimated by our primary model.
+Their main purpose is to allow the construction of predictive confidence intervals.\footnote{When the training and test datasets are many orders of magnitude larger than the dimension of $V_{it}$\textemdash as in our setting\textemdash the differences are generally small.
+In some settings, the updated predictions $\hat H_{it}$ may be preferable: they are not biased by the regularization in \eqref{eq:penalty}, and they lie at the center of the resulting confidence intervals.}

-For example, the statistical significance of features can be assessed by testing whether the regression coefficients $\theta_t$ is equal to zero, using p-values and adjusting for multiplicity using the Bonferroni approach (or other standard approaches such as step-down methods or methods that control false discovery rates).
-We can also construct confidence intervals for individual coefficients, as well as the level $1-\alpha$ confidence intervals for the predicted hedonic price:
+For example, the statistical significance of features can be assessed by testing whether the regression coefficients $\theta_t$ is equal to zero, using $p$-values and adjusting for multiplicity using the Bonferroni approach (or other standard approaches such as step-down testing methods or methods that aim to control the false discovery rate).
+We may also construct confidence intervals for individual coefficients, as well as level $1-\alpha$ confidence intervals for the predicted hedonic price:

-\begin{remark} This advantage of this approach is its simplicity, while the disadvantage is that it does not account for uncertainty in estimating the value embeddings themselves (indeed, we consider them as frozen conditional on the training+validation sample).
-Following \cite{genericML}, one way to account for this variability is to consider random multiple splits, $s=1,...,S$, of the data (with stratification by month), into the test subset and training+validation data subset.
-Different splits would result in different value embeddings $V^s_{it}$, the coefficient estimates $\hat \theta_t^s$, the predicted hedonic price , and the covariance estimates $\widehat{\mathrm{Cov}}(\hat \theta_t)^s$, as well as the confidence intervals $[U^s_{it}, L^s_{it}]$.
-Then we can aggregate the estimates and the confidence intervals as follows:
+\begin{remark} The advantage of this approach is its simplicity, while the disadvantage is that it does not account for uncertainty in estimating the value embeddings themselves (indeed, we consider them to be frozen conditional on the training and validation samples).
+Following \cite{genericML}, one way to account for this variability is to consider multiple random splits, $s=1,...,S$, of the data into test, training and validation subsets (stratified by month).
+Different splits would result in different value embeddings $V^s_{it}$, coefficient estimates $\hat \theta_t^s$, predicted hedonic prices, and covariance estimates $\widehat{\mathrm{Cov}}(\hat \theta_t)^s$, as well as confidence intervals $[U^s_{it}, L^s_{it}]$.
+Then we can aggregate the estimates and confidence intervals as follows: